 The location is perfect.
 Did I already mention that?
 Well, I honestly can say I loved it.
-The Pembrokeshire Coast is stunning and to have views of it whilst eating breakfast was wonderful.
+The Pembrokeshire Coast in Wales is stunning and to have views of the sea whilst eating breakfast was wonderful.

 The hostel itself is clean and tidy.
 And has great facilities.
 What more could you want for £20 a night!

-*I was a guest at Caerhafod Lodge.
+*I was a guest at Caerhafod Lodge Pembrokeshire.
 However, all views and opinions are my own.